entigolabs/infralib-lab/quickstart/1/readme.txt

 The AWS EKS Kubernetes cluster is provisioned with Add Ons and Node Groups <https://console.aws.amazon.com/eks/home#>

-The essential integratsions are also installed into the Kubernetes cluster.
+The essential integrations are also installed into the Kubernetes cluster.

-Confifure the AWS Account number for fetching the generated infrastructure code.
+Configure the AWS Account number for fetching the generated infrastructure code.
 > $ export AWS_ACCOUNT="..."

 To investigate the generated infrastructure code more conveniently use the aws cli to copy it.
 The ".terraform" folder is excluded, it is used for caching the Terraform modules and providers.